ralphhaygood/haygood_et_al_2007_hyphyware/README.md

 hyphyware/alt2-fgrnd\_spec.bf.

 These files do the real work, but they expect certain variables to have been initialized.
 For example, `tree` should contain a Newick-format representation of the phylogeny (e.g., `"((hsap, ptro), mmul)"`).
-So HyPhy should be invoked on a short HyPhy Batch Language file that first initializes the variables and then `#include`s either null2-fgrnd\_spec.bf or alt2-fgrnd\_spec.bf.
+So HyPhy should be invoked with a short HyPhy Batch Language file that first initializes the variables and then `#include`s either null2-fgrnd\_spec.bf or alt2-fgrnd\_spec.bf.

 Example
 -------

-As an example, the repository contains files for MMP20, a gene involved in tooth enamel formation that scores high not only in our study but also in Clark et al.'s 2003 study of positive selection on coding sequences.
+As an example, the repository contains files for *MMP20*, a gene involved in tooth enamel formation that scores high not only in our study but also in Clark et al.'s 2003 study of positive selection on coding sequences.

 There are two short HyPhy Batch Language files, example/mmp20\_null2-hsap.bf for the null model and